LFL-Lab/SQuADDS/README.md

 ## Contributing

 We welcome contributions from the community!
+Here is our [work wish list](wish_list.md).

-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started and absolutely feel free to reach out to us if you have any questions.

 ## License